USA

 Communication protocol with sensors

 — Bluetooth.
-Another commonly used wireless communication standard.
-Operates in the 2.4 GHz band; Unlike Wi-Fi, it is used only for direct communication between devices.
-It is also poorly suited for professional use (in particular, the response delay can reach 2–3 seconds), and therefore is found mainly in household sensors designed for communication to smartphones/tablets or smart home systems.
-The most commonly used protocol for communication is Bluetooth LE, supported by Bluetooth modules version 4.0 and higher: it is specially designed for miniature devices with small built-in batteries, allows data transfer with very low energy costs and at the same time provides a range of up to 100 m.
+Another common wireless communication standard.
+It operates in the 2.4 GHz range; unlike Wi-Fi, it is used only for direct communication between devices.
+It is also poorly suited for professional use (in particular, the response delay can reach 2-3 seconds), and therefore is mainly found in household-specific sensors designed for communication to smartphones/tablets or smart home systems.
+The Bluetooth LE protocol, supported by Bluetooth modules of version 4.0 and higher, is most often used for communication: it is specially designed for miniature devices with small capacity of built-in batteries, allows data transmission with very low energy costs and at the same time provides a range of up to 100 m.

-- Z-Wave.
-A wireless communication standard specifically created for automation and control systems, including alarms and smart home.
-Along with what is described below, Zigbee is one of the generally accepted protocols used in such systems.
-Such a communication is simple and inexpensive to implement, while being quite functional and practical.
-It provides for the transmission of the simplest and shortest control commands, which helps save energy, and operates in the range up to 1 GHz, making it not susceptible to interference from Wi-Fi and Bluetooth devices.
-In addition, in networks based on Z-Wave, it is possible to use a MESH type topology - when each individual device is also a full-fledged repeater of signals from other system components.
-Devices in networks of this type can choose any route for the signal, through any number of intermediate nodes, depending on the situation.
-For example, if direct communication between two nodes for some reason turns out to be impossible, the data will be sent “bypass”, through other network devices, and the system will automatically determine the most optimal route.
+— Z-Wave.
+A wireless communication standard specifically designed for automation and control systems, including alarms and smart homes.
+Along with the one described below, Zigbee is one of the generally accepted protocols used in such systems.
+Such communication is simple and inexpensive to implement, while being quite functional and practical.
+It provides for the transmission of the simplest and shortest control commands, which helps save energy, and operates in the range of up to 1 GHz, due to which it is not susceptible to interference from Wi-Fi and Bluetooth devices.
+In addition, in Z-Wave-based networks, it is possible to use a MESH-type topology - when each individual device is also a full-fledged repeater of signals from other components of the system.
+Devices in networks of this type can choose any signal route, through any number of intermediate nodes, depending on the situation.
+For example, if direct communication between two nodes for some reason turned out to be impossible, the data will be sent "bypassing" through other network devices, and the system will automatically determine the most optimal route.
 This makes it easy to organize large networks with a large number of devices and a large coverage area.

-- Zigbee.
-Another communication protocol created for automation systems (including smart home), alarms, industrial control, etc. In many ways it is similar to the Z-Wave described above: it allows you to transmit control signals with low energy costs, as well as create networks MESH with signal routing through several nodes and automatic selection of the optimal route taking into account the current situation in the network.
-The main differences between Zigbee and Z-Wave are the high protection of communication channels from hacking, as well as the ability to provide high response speed.
+— Zigbee.
+Another communication protocol created for automation systems (including smart home), alarms, industrial control, etc. In many ways, it is similar to the Z-Wave described above: it allows you to transmit control signals with low energy costs, as well as create MESH networks with signal direction through several nodes and automatic selection of the optimal route taking into account the current situation in the network.
+The main differences between Zigbee and Z-Wave are high protection of communication channels from hacking, as well as the ability to ensure high response speed.
 The downside of these advantages is the higher cost of implementing this protocol.
-Therefore, slightly fewer devices are produced for this communication standard than for Z-Wave.
+Therefore, there are slightly fewer devices for this communication standard than for Z-Wave.

-— Jeweler.
+— Jeweller.
 A proprietary communication protocol developed by Ajax Systems.
-The company's specialty is signaling, and this protocol was originally created specifically for such systems - this is the reason for its advanced characteristics.
-In particular, Jeweler provides a communication range of up to 2 km at very low energy costs, has high-quality hacking protection, allows you to change frequencies when trying to jam the operating range, and supports simultaneous communication of up to 150 devices per gateway.
-However, the main disadvantage of this protocol is that its use is limited to devices from a single manufacturer.
-So it makes sense to purchase models with Jeweler support if your home uses (or plans to use) an alarm system from Ajax Systems.
+The company specializes in alarms, and this protocol was originally created specifically for such systems — this is what determines its advanced characteristics.
+In particular, Jeweller provides a communication range of up to 2 km with very low energy costs, has high-class protection against hacking, allows you to change frequencies when trying to jam the operating range and supports the simultaneous communication of up to 150 devices per gateway.
+However, the main disadvantage of this protocol is that its use is limited to devices from one manufacturer.
+So it makes sense to purchase models with Jeweller support if the house uses (or plans to use) an alarm system from Ajax Systems.

 Max. wireless sensors